Get

 How Much Food Does My Cat Need?

 The exact amount of food that your cat needs every day is extremely variable based on their age, size, current and ideal weight, activity level, and health status.
-Your vet can help you determine just how much your cat should eat every day, but if you’re feeding them store-bought cat food, the feeding suggestions on the package are a great starting point for most cats.
+A vet can help you determine how much your cat should eat daily, but if you’re feeding them store-bought cat food, the feeding suggestions on the package are a great starting point for most cats.

-WSAVA, the global pet nutrition committee, has a feeding chart that explains how many calories per day an adult cat at an ideal body weight needs.
+WSAVA, the global pet nutrition committee, has a feeding chart explaining how many calories per day an adult cat needs at an ideal body weight.
 There are multiple calculators available that can also help you determine how much your cat needs.
-The majority of adult cats need between 180 and 300 calories per day.
-If you’re working with a professional to create a homemade diet regimen for your cat, they will be able to help you determine how many calories your cat needs.
+Most adult cats need between 180 and 300 calories per day.
+If you’re working with a professional to create a homemade diet regimen for your cat, they can help you determine how many calories your cat needs.

-It’s important to remember, though, that your cat’s diet may need to be adjusted, whether it’s homemade or store-bought.
+It’s important to remember that your cat’s diet may need to be adjusted, whether homemade or store-bought.
 Weight gain or loss, medical conditions, aging, and changes in activity level can all impact how much your cat needs to eat.

 Conclusion